As a certified Clean Marina Level III, we are focused on sustainable business operations and protecting the environment in which we live and work.

 The Whitsunday Islands National Park and Great Barrier Reef Marine Park are home to some endangered and the vulnerable marine life.
 We encourage all our guests to observe the marine life they encounter in a safe and respectful manner.
 If you were to sight any injured or distressed marine life during your time in the region, we recommend contacting 1300 ANIMAL (1300 264 625).

-The Great Barrier Reef Marine Park Authority also have a great new app – Eye on the Reef – which contains a wealth of information on the weird and wonderful species you may encounter during your stay.
-We highly recommend using the app and encourage all guests to share their marine wildlife sightings and information with other marine park users.
+The Great Barrier Reef Marine Park Authority also have a great new app – Eye on the Reef .
+This app contains a wealth of information on the weird and wonderful species you may encounter during your stay.
+We recommend downloading this app and encourage all guests to share their marine wildlife sightings with other marine park users.

 At Abell Point Marina we advocate sustainable boating practices.
 Our marina rules reflect this commitment and provide guidelines for ensuring sustainable practices are observed by boat owners when staying at the marina.